mc1arke/sonarqube-community-branch-plugin/README.md

 3. Add `-javaagent:./extensions/plugins/sonarqube-community-branch-plugin-${version}.jar=ce` to
    the `sonar.ce.javaAdditionalOpts` property in your Sonarqube installation's `conf/sonar.properties` file, e.g. `sonar.ce.javaAdditionalOpts=-javaagent:./extensions/plugins/sonarqube-community-branch-plugin-${version}.jar=ce`
+4. Replace the contents of the `web` directory in your Sonarqube installation with the contents of the sonarqube-webapp Zip archive
-4. Start Sonarqube, and accept the warning about using third-party plugins
+5. Start Sonarqube, and accept the warning about using third-party plugins

 ## Docker